DworkinLab/Bio720/R_exercises/R_ClassExercise_1_answers.md

 ```

-second, by subsetting using the names of the columns:
+Question 27.
+Second, subset using the names of the columns:

 ```r